 - To enter a single IP address manually, click Add and select IP Address.
 Enter the IP address in the dialog box that opens. - To define an IP address by using a Network element, click Add and select Network Element.
-Select a predefined Alias element that represents the IP address of the DNS of a dynamic network interface, a Host element, or an External DNS Server element. - 6) From the Location drop-down list, select the location for this engine if there is a NAT device between SMC components affecting this engine's communications. - 7) Click H Save.
+Select a predefined Alias element that represents the IP address of the DNS of a dynamic network interface, a Host element, or an External DNS Server element. - 6) From the Location drop-down list, select the location for this engine if there is a NAT device between SMC components affecting this engine's communications. - Click H Save.
+Do not close the Engine Editor.